Sensory Memory

 The explanation from neuroscience is that the memory of events is dispersed in the sensory areas and organized in the hippocampus, one of the brain structures responsible for memory.
 The sense of smell is the closest to the hippocampus and connected to the emotional system, so it is the one that lasts the longest in our memory.

 If a sense is stimulated by evoking memory, other memories of other senses are triggered.
 A sound, a vision, or a tactile sensation opens up a world of skiing memories that bring us pleasant or unpleasant emotions.
 For example, the perfume of a certain sunscreen reminds us of a sunny day on the slopes, the soft texture of the snow or the splendid view of the mountains; all this triggers the memory of a memorable skiing day we spent.
-A visual stimulus of a slope can cause pleasurable haptic memory, such as the memory of sliding on fresh snow or displeasing if the evocation is based on having descended an icy path.
-In addition, the image of a place can bring us memories that allow experiencing a feeling of having seen it or been there; this is known as ‘déja vu’.

 The types of sensory memory that are applied when skiing are echoic memory or auditory sensory memory, dedicated to auditory information in which certain sounds have the power to evoke past scenes.
 Haptic memory, or tactile memory, represents the sense of touch for tactile information.
 The haptic memory of a descent in deep snow allow us remembering the pleasurable feeling of the snow friction or, on the contrary, an unpleasant sensory memory if it was skied on pure ice.
 The iconic memory, also known as visual sensory memory, consists of capturing the environment by means of brief images that leave visual traces.

-Verbalized sensations
+Verbalized Sensations

 Sensations, specifically in our feet, are the most reliable criterion in skiing.
 To verbalize is our ability to define those sensations in words and memorize them.
 It is a detailed description of the physical symptoms we experience by defining sensations that our movements create to associate them with words and concepts.
 Language influences skiing in real-time, employing particular words that indicate specific sensations, movements, and actions.